hbc/Intro-to-R-extended/lessons/04-plots-and-figures.md

 1. Customize the boxplot using `boxplot(samplemeans~celltype, df, xlab = "Cell Type")` function.
 The `xlab` argument allowed us to add a label to the x-axis.
 Provide a similar argument to label the y-axis as "Expression".
 Also, similar to the scatter plot earlier, give the plot a title: "Average expression differences between celltypes"

-2. Use R help to customize the boxplot: color `type A` group = "blue" and the `type B` group = "lightblue".
+2. Use R help to customize the boxplot: color `type A` group = "blue" and the `type B` group = "red".
 When finished, the figure should appear similar to:

  ![box-2](../figure/unnamed-chunk-16-1.png)